Academic Policies and Procedures

 If an instructor discovers one of these violations, the instructor should first communicate with the student regarding the nature of the charge and the evidence on which the instructor has relied in reaching the conclusion that a violation has occurred.
 The student should be given the opportunity to respond.
 If the instructor remains convinced by the preponderance of evidence that a violation has occurred, the instructor may check to see if there is a record of a previous violation by the student.
 Students who are accused of a second Category I offense will be treated as being charged with a Category II offense and referred to the committee of the school in which the offense occurred.

 If there is no previous violation, the faculty member should impose the appropriate penalty.
 The instructor should then fill in a Report of Academic Dishonesty Form describing the violation that occurred and the evidence supporting that finding.
 The form will also explain to the student the procedures whereby the student may appeal the decision.
-The student will be asked to read and sign the form and will be provided with a copy.
+The student will then be asked to read and sign the form and will be provided with a copy.
 If the student chooses not to sign the form, the case goes to a hearing before the committee of the school in which the offense occurred.
 The instructor will then forward the Report of Academic Dishonesty Form along with the supporting evidence to the chair of the appropriate committee, who will send a copy to the Provost’s Office, where it will be kept on file.
-Records of Report of Academic Dishonesty forms should be retained until the student's graduation, or for six years following the semester or term of the violation in the case of a student who departs from the University without graduating.

 Category II Violations